Being a Stay at home mom

-I add activities and toddler school through out the day for River.
-Nap time is when I get any deep cleaning or projects done, since it can be hard with a toddler running around.
-This is also the time that we get out of the house.
+I add activities and toddler school throughout the day for River.
+I love Melissa and Doug’s toys to help teach River different skills.
+Nap time is when I get to get deep cleaning or projects done since it can be hard with a toddler running around.
+After she wakes up from her nap we do outside of the house activities.

-In the evening I make dinner and then we start out bed time routine.
+In the evening I make dinner and then we start our bedtime routine.
 We do bath time and then I read River a story before bed.
-This is also when she get to spend time with her dad.
+This is also when she gets to spend time with her dad.
 After she’s in bed I get some me time.